Sports in Pittsburgh: Soccer

-Pittsburgh Riverhounds SC are members of the USL Championship (second division) and play at Highmark Stadium.
+Pittsburgh Riverhounds SC are members of the USL Championship (second division) and play at F.N.B.
+Stadium.

 The Riverhounds are one of the oldest professional soccer clubs in the United States operating outside of MLS; the only two older clubs are fellow USL Championship side Charleston Battery and USL League One's Richmond Kickers, both of which were founded in 1993.
 Like their counterparts, the Steelers, Penguins and Pirates, the Riverhounds are a full-time professional club, and many of their current and former players have represented their countries in international play.

 In 2024, the USL W League announced that the Riverhounds' ownership group had established a women's team to begin competing in 2025.
 Several months later, the club's name, Pittsburgh Riveters SC, and crest were unveiled.

-Steel City FC is a pre-professional club that originated as a youth soccer team in the 1980's.
+Steel City FC is a pre-professional club that originated as a youth soccer team in the 1980s.
 In addition to multiple youth teams, the club fields both a men's and women's senior team competing in the USL League Two and USL W League respectively, with the women's team competing in the same division as the aforementioned Pittsburgh Riveters SC.

 Historic teams such as the suburban Harmarville Hurricanes won the U.S. Open Cup, U.S. Soccer's national championship, with Harmarville winning in 1952 and 1956 and reaching the final in 1953.
 Pittsburgh area teams Gallatin and Morgan Strasser also won the Open Cup in its earlier years, but since the end of the 1950s, only the Riverhounds have advanced as far as the quarterfinals, which they achieved in 2001 and 2023.
 The amateur club Pittsburgh Beadling has contested for regional and national titles for over 100 years, winning the National Amateur Cup in 1954, though Beadling now operates primarily as a youth club.

 Aldo Donelli, better known as a Duquesne University Football player and coach played soccer with a number of clubs in the 1920s and 1930s and was a member of the United States men's national soccer team during the 1934 FIFA World Cup.
 He is a member of the National Soccer Hall of Fame.
 In a 4–2 qualifying victory over Mexico in Rome, Italy on May 24, he tallied all four times, becoming the first American to score his first three international goals with the senior team in the same match.

 The region's interest in soccer continues as modern stars such as natives Justin Evans, Meghan Klingenberg, Don Malinowski, John Stollmeyer, A. J. Wood and Marvell Wynne II have all achieved international success.